 Now, we need to make some hard choices to decide the final shape of our decision trees.

-Evaluation of Decision Tree Performance.
+Evaluating Decision tree performance

 In this section, let’s evaluate the performance of the decision tree classifiers.
 If we stop at depth 2.
 We have the following confusion matrix.
-Note that for the unclassifiable first node at depth 2, we can randomly assign it a label, here I assign it high stroke risk.
+Note that for the unclassifiable first node at depth 2, we can randomly assign it a label.
+Here.
+I assign it as high stroke risk.